Can Foreign Lawyers Practice in Canada (2026) + NCA, Bar Exam & Licensing Explained

 Therefore, if you must take 5 exams, you may spend approximately CAD 2,250–2,500.

-Best Strategy for Indian Lawyers
+Best Strategy for Foreign Lawyers

 Many candidates take: